joaomh/embedded-system-project-usp/README.md

 - [Developers](#Developers)

 ## Description
-This project focuses on the development of a vehicle feature recognition and license plate
+This project focuses on the development of a vehicle feature recognition and license plate.

 ![Example](./assets/vehicle_ex.jpeg)